 Episode 2: Henry David Thoreau & Walden Pond

-My dissertation applies Sound Studies to literary works in American Transcendentalism, calling attention to Transcendentalists’ listening practices and their translation of political thought into a literary soundscape.
+My dissertation applies Sound Studies to literary works in American Transcendentalism, calling attention to different Transcendentalists’ listening practices and their translation of political thought into a literary soundscape.
 Echoing Salomé Voegelin’s theory of listening as “reciprocal inventive production,” I examine the vibrational epistemologies of these writers and how music–human and nonhuman–played a role in shaping their understanding of humanity’s relation to the global environment and the universe.